naga-nandyala/hack2024_knaigra/README.md

     cd ./hack2024_knaigra/infra
     ```

 1. Rename the [.envtemplate](./.envtemplate) file to `.env` and fill in the necessary environment variables.
-Here is the detailed explanation of the environment variables:

 1. Review [setup-infra.sh](./infra/setup-infra.sh) script and see if you want to adjust the derived naming of variable names of Azure/Fabric resources.